 “Often, ‘I’m not ready yet’ means ‘I don’t know where to start,’” says Dolly Wittman, owner of the Kansas City, Kansas, branch of the senior relocation company Caring Transitions.
 “It’s always easier to come to terms with a move when you have a step-by-step plan.”

-Learn how to simplify your elderly loved one’s move by planning ahead, recreating the look and feel of their lifelong home, and following four basic steps for downsizing.
-For what to expect when moving to senior living during the coronavirus pandemic, read our article on how communities are modifying moving, welcoming, and visiting policies.
+Learn how to simplify your elderly loved one’s move by planning ahead, recreating the look and feel of their lifelong home, and following four basic downsizing tips for seniors.

 Level of care, activities, and dining programs are all important factors to consider when selecting a senior living community for your aging loved one.
 But don’t forget the room itself — a welcoming, familiar home base will ease their transition to a new lifestyle.

 You’ve found a community that’s a good fit for your aging parent.
 Now it’s time to think about the move itself.
-Salespeople and staff members at the community can provide valuable resources to help you plan:
+Ask salespeople and staff members at the community to provide these valuable details to help you plan:

-“When we provide senior moving assistance, we focus on the old space as well as the new,” says Wittman.
+“When we provide senior moving assistance, we focus on the old space as well as the new,” Wittman says.
 This helps with establishing a familiar environment.

 Discuss favorite features.
 Wittman asks homeowners which rooms make them feel most at home.
 “Often, there are areas a senior barely uses, like a sitting room or a dining room.
 They may have put a lot of time and money into decorating them, but the spaces aren’t comfortable or familiar.”